yunojuno/django-zapier-trigger/README.md

 here - https://zapier.com/help/create/basics/data-deduplication-in-zaps

 This package is responsible for the endpoint authentication - everything else is up to you.
-You can use the `zapier_trigger` view function decorator to guard the functions that you set up as triggers.
+You can use the `polling_trigger` view function decorator to guard the functions that you set up as triggers.
 The decorator takes a required string argument, which is a scope that must match the incoming `request.auth`.
 The decorator handles request